Wake Forest faces team it overtook for No. 1 in College World Series

 “You have to win games in different ways,” Wake Forest coach Tom Walter said after the victory.
 “The first two runs we gave up were kind of free 90s — we had a walk and a hit by pitch that led to the first run.
 We had a balk that led to the second run.”

 The game turned after the teams sat through an 88-minute delay for a weather alert during which there was no rain and only a report of lightning nearby.
 After play resumed, Wake Forest lost a chance to catch or pass Stanford.
-In the bottom of the seventh, one-out hits by Adam Cecere and Marek Houston set up a scoring opportunity, but Tommy Hawke grounded out on a swinging bunt that moved the runners up and Pierce Bennett grounded out to the shortstop.
+In the bottom of the seventh, one-out hits by Adam Cecere and Marek Houston set up a scoring opportunity.
+Tommy Hawke grounded out on a swinging bunt that moved the runners up, but Pierce Bennett grounded out to the shortstop to close the inning.

 Then came Danny Corona, the designated hitter who’s been in and out of the lineup during the season, but whose bat has awakened in the postseason.

-Nick Kurtz, hitless in three previous trips, and Brock Wilken, who homered in the second inning, drew successive walks.
+Nick Kurtz, hitless in three previous trips, and Brock Wilken, who homered in the second inning, drew successive walks in the bottom of the eighth inning.
 Justin Johnson moved them up with a sacrifice bunt.
 Corona, who homered twice in the victory over Alabama in the Super Regional, ripped a 1-1 pitch up the middle off reliever Ryan Bruno, sending Kurtz and Wilken home with the winning runs.

 Corona has 19 runs batted in through Wake’s last five games.
 It was a chat with hitting coach Bill Cilento, who was coaching third, that set up the heroics.
 Walter said after the game that Corona needed an adjustment to his thinking.